dgaydukov/cert-aws/files/sa.md

 * short polling (default) - returns immediately with no results.
 Only possible way if single thread poll multiple queues, in this case long polling for one empty queue would block other queues, but it generally bad design.
 * long polling - wait till message got into queue, or polling timeout (by default 20 sec) expires (save SQS cost, cause reduce number of empty receives).
 It's better to always use this type of polling.
 Retention period - how long message stays in queue until removed by sqs.
 60 seconds - 14 days, default - 4 days.
 Visibility Timeout (0 sec - 12 hours, default - 30 sec) - once you app consume a message it becomes invisible to others.
-But until your app notify queue that it processed it message not deleted.
-So this timeout - is how long queue can wait.
+But until your app explicitly delete message, it won't be deleted.
-You can get twice same message if
+You can get twice same message if:
-* received message is not deleted during `VisibilityTimeout` (time during which you should handle message and delete it from queue) default timeout is 60 sec, you can [read more](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-visibility-timeout.html#changing-message-visibility-timeout)
+* received message is not deleted during `VisibilityTimeout` (time during which you should handle message and delete it from queue), you can [read more](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-visibility-timeout.html#changing-message-visibility-timeout)
 * `DeleteMessage` operation doesn't delete it on all nodes (since sqs is distributed system it may happen that one node was unavailable for short time and didn't get delete message, then it will deliver message again) - very rare
 You can solve double-delivery problem by making processing request idempotent (no matter how many times it called you always return same result).
 Generally idempotency solve a lot of problem in distributed systems.
 SQS is not replace for message broker like Rabbit/Kafka cause it doesn't support a lot of functionality that message brokers support like routing or message priorities.
 So it's incorrect to compare sqs to kafka, just like compare DynamoDB to MySQL.
 DLQ (dead-letter queue) - queue with messages that failed to processed after n retries (otherwise some messages would retry forever, but you can specify param, so after 10 retry message goes to this queue, and not tried to retry again).
-Each message has 3 unique attributes
+Each message has 3 unique attributes:
 * QueueURL - url of sqs queue
 * MessageId - unique id generated by sqs after you send message to queue
 * ReceiptHandle - special ID by which you can delete message.
 Each time you receive message from queue, sqs generates it for you.
 So you can delete message only after you read it.